viniciusgerevini/clyde-js/LANGUAGE.md

 { type: 'line', id: 'line_02', speaker: 'Harry Potter', text: "I'm a what?" }
 ```

-Ids are useful for localisation, where you can organise your translations in files with key values (json, csv) and use them to replace dialogue lines with their translated equivalents.
+IDs are useful for localisation, where you can organise your translations in files with key values (json, csv) and use them to replace dialogue lines with their translated equivalents.

-#### Tags
+### Tags

-Use `#` to set line tags:
+Use `#` + `[A-Za-z0-9_]` to set line tags:

 ```
 WHAT DID YOU DO! #yelling #scared